-Business Consider the business systems required to collect the charge and the financial and compliance system and technology implications which result from the various models Implementation of appropriate pricing option - Commonwealth, States and - ATC - Completed by - Clear communication of Report Outcomes Identification of detailed pricing scenarios and associated supporting frameworks Identification of preferred options for detailed cost benefit analysis - considering all the costs of implementation, e.g. political, economic, social, technological and environmental Work plan for implementation/next steps of policy options, including RIS requirements and proof of concept design Territories to implement preferred option - Commonwealth, States and Territories December 2014 what implementation requires of the Commonwealth and States and Territories Parliamentary/legislative priority These dependencies can be managed in part by clear centralised implementation work planning, managed by the project board (or any alternative agreed governance framework) Stakeholders/Industry Liaison governance nameworkj Coordinate and consult with key stakeholders across the reform Gather industry input and feed into ongoing development of feasibility study Lead negotiations between governments, transport operators and motorists Review of implementation outcomes Review impact of pricing option implementation - Productivity Commission - Completed by December 2018 This is dependent on a comprehensive implementation of the option

-The review would also have to be undertaken in a meaningful timeframe post implementation in order to assess the full impact of the reforms -- -- -- -- ---
+Implementation of appropriate pricing option Report Outcomes Identification of detailed pricing scenarios and associated supporting frameworks Identification of preferred options for detailed cost benefit analysis - considering all the costs of implementation, e.g. political, economic, social, technological and environmental Work plan for implementation/next steps of policy options, including RIS requirements and proof of concept design Stakeholders/Industry Liaison Coordinate and consult with key stakeholders across the reform Gather industry input and feed into ongoing development of feasibility study Lead negotiations between governments, transport operators and motorists Commonwealth, States and Territories to implement the preferred pricing option. - ATC/SCOTI - Commonwealth, States and Territories - December 2014 Review of implementation outcomes - Review impact of pricing option implementation - Productivity Commission - Completed by December 2018 This is dependent on a comprehensive implementation of the option The review would also have to be undertaken in a meaningful timeframe post implementation in order to assess the full impact of the reforms